 Excessive time spent sitting down will put you at a higher risk for cardiovascular diseases.
 This includes coronary heart disease, heart attack, and congestive heart failure.
 A theory put forth by the American Heart Association says that not using your muscles enough results in the suppression of the enzyme called lipoprotein lipase.
 This is the enzyme responsible for converting bad cholesterol into good cholesterol.
 As such, someone with a sedentary lifestyle puts themselves at risk for heart and high cholesterol-related health problems.

-We are probably all familiar with the steps to take to avoid diabetes: control your weight, don’t smoke cigarettes, and exercise regularly.
-Medical researchers added one other thing to the list: avoid sitting for a large amount of time.
-Getting up or standing up after every twenty-thirty minutes to break a stretch of inactivity will help prevent Type 2 diabetes.
-Sitting down has very low energy expenditure.
-Standing up from time to time will help your body process your blood sugar to prevent it from spiking.
+We are probably all too familiar with the steps to take to avoid diabetes: maintain a healthy weight, limit sugar intake, don’t smoke cigarettes, and regular exercise.
+Medical researchers have added one other thing to the list: avoid sitting for a large amount of time.
+Standing up every 20-30 minutes to break a stretch of inactivity will help prevent Type 2 Diabetes.
+While sitting down has very low energy expenditure, standing up intermittently will help your body process blood sugar in order to prevent it from spiking.

-Prolonged sitting sessions usually entail craning your neck towards your computer.
+Prolonged desk sitting sessions usually entail craning your neck towards your computer.
 This position forms a “C” shape posture that can put a strain on your neck.
-The aches and pains may be negligible at first, but over time it can lead to more severe complications.
-A standing computer desk at work can be very helpful in preventing this, as standing elongates your spine and allows you to see your computer at eye level.
+The aches and pains may be negligible at first, but over time it can lead to more consistent and potentially escalating discomfort.
+A standing computer desk at work can be very helpful in minimizing this position, as standing vertically straightens your spine and places your computer screen at eye level.

-Long periods of time spent in a sitting position can cause extreme pain, not just to the back and neck, but also to the feet and legs.
-Since our bodies are designed for moving, improper positioning when sitting can strain the joints.
-The results can be chronic body pain, pinched nerves, or herniated disks.
-With a height-adjustable ergonomic standing desk, you can ensure that you have ample lumbar support and a good posture.
+Long periods of time spent in a sitting position can cause notable discomfort, not just to the back and neck, but also to the legs and feet.
+Since our bodies are designed for moving, improper positioning can create excessive strain.
+With a height-adjustable ergonomic standing desk, you can ensure that you have optimal lumbar alignment and overall improved posture.

-Research demonstrates that approximately 80% of adults in the workforce will experience back pain and neck pain from sitting down for long periods at least once in their lives.
-As back pain is one of the most frequent complaints from office workers who have been sitting all day, many people want to know whether a standing desk will help with the pain.
+Research demonstrates that approximately 80% of adults in the workforce will experience back pain and neck pain from sitting down for long periods, at least once in their lives.
+As back pain is a common complaint from sedentary office workers, many people want to know whether a standing desk will help with the pain.
 The answer is yes!
 The use of height-adjustable sit-stand desks reduces back pain in office workers by 54%, according to a 2011 “Take A Stand” project.

-A: A standing desk can benefit back pain as it positions the spine in correct neutral alignment.
-When you are hunched over in a chair, your neck and back can be easily strained.
+A standing desk can benefit back pain as it positions the spine in improved / optimal neutral alignment.
+When you are hunched over in a chair, your neck and back have a tendency to see additional strain.

-A: You should try to alternate throughout the day between sitting and standing.
+You should alternate throughout the day between sitting and standing.
 According to Professor Jack Callaghan at the University of Waterloo, the ideal sit-stand ratio is that a person should stand for 30 minutes for every hour of sitting.

-A: Not if used properly.
-When standing at a desk, you should maintain good posture and not stand for too long.
+Unlikely, if used properly.
+When standing at a desk, you posture improves.
 Standing for more than your body can handle is not encouraged.
 Refer to the above sit-stand ratio above – 30 minutes of standing per hour of sitting.

-A: No, standing is not the same as exercise and should not be substituted for regular workouts.
-However, alternating between sitting and standing throughout the day promotes health and a more active lifestyle.
+A: No, regular standing is not the same as regular exercise and should not be substituted workouts or exercise.
+However, alternating between sitting and standing throughout the day promotes a more active lifestyle.